 The first day had been a bit tiresome and while most the of gang sat around the campfire, I took off to get some well-deserved sleep.
 Morning would come early, which indeed, it did.

 Our second day was full of elevation gain, deep bogs, and multiple streams to cross.
-On bog in particular was so deep even the horses were having trouble crossing, the mud up to their chests.
+One bog in particular was so deep even the horses were having trouble crossing, the mud up to their chests.
 Crossing the streams did give one a chance to clear mud and debris off, but yet you still had to stop, take off your boots, put on your Crocks (stream crossing shoe of choice), freeze your feet off, replace boots and carry on.
 I have never experienced water this cold, your feet would sting like hell and then go numb, even in the least wide streams and in a matter of seconds.

 From this point on we were in tents and cooking over open fires.
 The great thing was there were very few mosquitos, in fact, I never saw or felt one.
-Bugs were practically not found, the water was good, the temperature was pleasant, and we were moving at a pretty good clip considering the amount of forestation we had to move through.
+Bugs were nowhere to be found, the water was good, the temperature was pleasant, and we were moving at a pretty good clip considering the amount of forestation we had to move through.